alesssia/short_intro_stats/short_intro_stats_Day1.md

 <span style="display:block; height:10px;"></span>

-- Because "numbers" (or rather, the way they are presented) are sometimes deceiving
+- Because “numbers” (or rather, the way they are presented) can sometimes be misleading

 <div class="columns">